TL;DR

 - Edit the listing, and click Update once completed.

-Also, there’s no need to edit your ad to ensure the number of items appear in a multi-item ad.
+Also, there’s no need to edit your ad to ensure the number of items appears in a multi-item ad.
 The ad automatically displays the number of items available if there are fewer than 10 items.

 Deleting Facebook Marketplace ads